pabsantos/ndsbr/README.md

 ## Example

-This is a basic example which shows you how to load NDS-BR data a calculate traveled distances.
+This is a basic example which shows you how to load NDS-BR data and calculate traveled distances.
 First, `nds_load_data` loads the sample from all NDS-BR files inside a specific folder, defined by the user.